johnmboudreaux/BYOB/README.md

 ### `Authentication`

-> This endoint provides a JWT which is where access is granted to a user to manipulate data.
+> This endpoint provides a JWT which is where access is granted to a user to manipulate data.
 It checks for a valid email and an application name in order to return a token.

 `/api/v1/authenticate`

 > In order to receive a token the body of the request must contain the **appName** and **email** properties.

 > Below is an example of a request and a response

 > **request:**
 ```